eXascaleInfolab/seer/README.md

    ```bash
    sh setup/sh setup/migrate_query_data.sh
    ```
-- online
+- **Online**
-1. Install the system following the TSM-Bench setup
+1. Install the system following the TSM-Bench instructions
 2. Go to `views/online_queries_view.py` and update the context of the query class by adding the system to systems (line 38).
 3. Add the name of the system to `utils/CONSTANTS.py` (if not done in offline) and to `views/offline_queries_view.py` (Line 6)